/content/honeywellbt/us/en/search.html

 How it works: Solstice® ze, based on hydrofluoroolefin (HFO) technology, provides a non-ozone-depleting cooling solution.

-Where: The refrigerant technology, along with equipment provided by French distributor Climalife, component manufacturer AF Energy and French refigeration specialist ALM Froid, is supporting a new cooling system in the Eiffel Tower’s west pillar.
+Where: The refrigerant technology, along with equipment provided by French distributor Climalife, component manufacturer AF Energy and French refrigeration specialist ALM Froid, is supporting a new cooling system in the Eiffel Tower’s west pillar.

 Why it matters: The tower’s new cooling system replaces one with a legacy refrigerant that has a high global warming potential.